 \subsection{Automatic georectification}\label{automatic-georectification}}

-The second challenge of utilizing time-lapse cameras in vegetation monitoring is the difficulty of georectification, i.e., georeferencing and transforming the images into geographic data.
-We developed a novel method to perform this process automatically and accurately.
-Georectification of ground-based images has been a difficult task, and this causes the underuse of potentially rich information in ground-based imagery.
-In plain words, georectification means aligning images onto Digital Surface Models (DSMs) so that every pixel of an image gets a geographical coordinate.
-It usually requires a camera model.
+The second challenge of utilizing time-lapse cameras in vegetation monitoring is the difficulty of georectification, that is, georeferencing and transforming images into geographic data.
+That is, georectification refers to aligning images onto Digital Surface Models (DSMs) so that every pixel of an image gets a geographical coordinate.
+This typically requires a camera model.
+Georectification of ground-based images has been a difficult task, which has led to the underutilization of the potentially rich information in ground-based imagery.
+We developed a novel method for performing this process automatically and accurately.
 We considered a camera as a function that transforms 3D geographical coordinates (e.g., X, Y, and Z (height) in a Universal Transverse Mercator coordinate system (UTM)) into 2D image coordinates (locations of each pixel in the image).
-By estimating the parameters of this function (such as the camera location, pose, and FoV), you can simulate how each point of the DSM appears in the image.
-Usually, georectification has three steps:
+By estimating the parameters of this function (such as camera location, pose, and FoV, one can simulate how each point of the DSM appears in the image.
+Georectification usually has three steps:

 \begin{enumerate}